 - Overseer of an excise warehouse or an appointed place (i.e., a warehouse keeper)

-Stockpile is defined as a bulk supply that is stored for future use.
+The Stockpile is define as a bulk supply that stored for future use.
 Hence, a stockpiler is someone whom or a business that is keeping plenty of excise goods.
-This is done for business purposes and it cannot be proven that they have paid the excise tax on those products.
-A business that is not considered as a stockpiler is not accounted to pay for the products’ excise tax that they possess before the excise tax is implemented on 1 October.
-However, there are more details that can be used in order to distinguish if a business is a stockpile—excise tax executive regulations.
+This is done for business purposes and it cannot be proven that they have paid the excise tax in Dubai UAE on those products.
+Business is not consider as stockpiler not accounted to pay for products excise tax that possess before excise tax implemented.
+However, there are more details to distinguish if a business is a stockpiler—excise tax executive regulations.

-The excise tax is for every business that is part or planning to be part of the activities that are listed above because no minimum annual income is required for the excise tax.
-Therefore, it is necessary for all businesses that fall in the categories to register before the implementation date.
+The excise tax is for every business that is part of planning to be part of the above listed activities.
+Because no minimum annual income is required for the Excise Tax.
+Therefore, it is necessary for all businesses that fall into the categories to registering excise tax in UAE before the implementation date. you can also take help from Vat consultants in UAE Farahat and co.